Blog

 Hello world.

 Ben a bit off grid for a while on here.
 No real reason.
-But here I am with monstrously exciting news that I shall we rounding out 2023 with the launch of a brand new comedy podcast about history.
+But here I am with monstrously exciting news that I have launched a brand new comedy podcast about history – described by Miranda Sawyer in The Guardian as “Properly, sneakily funny.”

 History for You with Douglas and Hugh is a collaboration with my old chum and writing partner, the wonderfully talented writer James Devonshire.
 We go back years from our time together at Comedy Central, and about a decade ago we had a sitcom pilot optioned by ABC Studios in the US and Warren Littlefield, the former President of NBC.
 When the man who had a hand in Seinfeld picks up your script, you know something’s working.